icecream17/solver/README.md

 ## Node version

-This uses `String.prototype.replaceAll`, so your node version must be `>=15.0.0`.
+This project does not seem to use node, but just in case, this uses `String.prototype.replaceAll`, so your node version must be `>=15.0.0`.

-If you're on gitpod run `nvm install 16` on each new terminal.

-Also, `@types/node` is usually on one of the latest versions.
-If this is incompatible with an earlier version of node, please post an issue.
+Also, `@types/node` is usually on one of the latest versions, since github actions eventually deprecates old versions of node.
+If `@types/node` is incompatible with an earlier version of node, you can try downgrading the dependency, or post an issue if it doesn't work.
+Alternatively, if you're on gitpod run `nvm install 16` or higher.